 In addition to affecting the appearance of the smile, missing teeth can often make simple actions like speaking clearly and chewing properly become more difficult.
 Furthermore, when left untreated, a missing tooth can eventually lead to more significant issues like jawbone deterioration, shifting of existing teeth, and even a gradual alteration of facial structure.
 Fortunately, our practice offers many solutions to one or multiple missing teeth.
 Some of the most common missing tooth replacement options include crowns, bridges, dental implants, implant-supported dentures, and full mouth restoration.
 Based on your oral health and number of teeth missing, our team can help identify and employ the most effective solution for you.

 For many individuals, traditional dentures can be incredibly uncomfortable and inconvenient.
 Oftentimes, the dentures themselves fit poorly, and the messy adhesive meant to provide stability does little to keep the dentures from shifting while eating or speaking.
-If you are suffering from the effects of ill-fitting traditional dentures, our practice offers an excellent solution in the form of implant-supported dentures.
+If you are suffering from the effects of ill-fitting traditional dentures, our practice offers an excellent solution in the form of implant-supported dentures and prostodontics creation.
 With this advanced treatment, your dentures will be supported by dental implants that are anchored in your gum tissue, ultimately providing a more comfortable and secure fit.
 Options such as regular implant-supported dentures, All-On-4® Anchored Dentures, and Prettau® Implant Bridges—all of which are available at Dr. Victor Oelbaum & Associates—have helped numerous denture-wearing patients eat, speak, and smile with confidence once again.

 If you are experiencing multiple dental issues (including, but not limited to, those listed above), a full mouth restoration can often be performed to comprehensively address each of your concerns.
 By employing a customized combination of cosmetic and restorative dentistry procedures, our team can restore complete function to your teeth while enhancing the aesthetics of your smile and optimizing your overall oral health.